Berlusconi vows quick passage of austerity plan

 MARKET PRESSURE GROWS

-Financial markets have yet to be convinced, however with a T-Bill auction Monday sending the government's cost of borrowing over 12 months surging to a three-year high [ID:nL5E7KC1G1].
+Financial markets have yet to be convinced, however with a T-Bill auction on Monday sending the government's cost of borrowing over 12 months surging to a three-year high.

 Italian bond yields spiked to more than 400 basis points last month over fears on Italy's ability to cut its 1.9 trillion euro debt pile, falling back only after the European Central Bank stepped in to buy Italian bonds.